-

 To ground participants in a shared mission:

-Participants begin in smaller groups organized by shared expertise, roles, or lived experience.
-These conversations are designed to create space for honest discussion within sectors before moving into larger cross-sector collaboration.
+Participants began in smaller groups organized by shared expertise, roles, or lived experience.
+These conversations were designed to create space for honest discussion within sectors before moving into larger cross-sector collaboration.

 What is working well